 If you’re looking for immediate or in-person mental illness help, see Get Help for Mental Illness.

-Last Updated: May 2022
+Last Updated: November 2024

-I’m pretty fussy about which medical and mental health resources I like, and which ones I don’t.
-While there are many bipolar and mental health resources out there, I’m only interested in accurate verifiable, and reliable sources of information on bipolar disorder and mental illness.
+I’m pretty fussy about which medical and mental health resources I like and which ones I don’t.
+While there are many bipolar and mental health resources out there, I’m only interested in accurate, verifiable, and reliable sources of information on bipolar disorder and mental illness.

 Bipolar, Depression, Mental Health Resources Table of Contents